puckzxz/melonbot/README.md

 ## About

-This bot is used a general purpose bot made for Melon Patch.
+This is a general purpose bot made for Melon Patch.

 ## Usage